quentin-duchemin/inference-markovian-SBM/README.md

 # inference-markovian-SBM

-This repository provides the code related to the preprint : .
+This repository provides the code related to the preprint: [https://arxiv.org/abs/2004.04402](https://arxiv.org/abs/2004.04402).
 A documentation for this code is available [here](https://inference-markovian-sbm.readthedocs.io/).

 ### Description of the project